protontypes/open-sustainable-technology/README.md

 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
 - [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and funders to explore opportunities in carbon dioxide.
 - [ENVO](https://github.com/EnvironmentOntology/envo) - A community-driven ontology for the representation of environments.
+- [Global Fishing Watch](https://globalfishingwatch.org/) - We use cutting-edge technology to visualise, track and share data about global fishing activity in near real-time and for free.

 ## Sustainable Technology Communities